camgiles/case-study/README.md

 ## Headline finding

-Under base-case assumptions — **$340/kWh** installed cost, a **30% Section 48E ITC**, and revenue calibrated to 2025 ERCOT storage-fleet reporting (58% energy arbitrage / 42% ancillary services) — the project's 20-year NPV is **≈ –$41M** at an 8.5% discount rate, and a Monte Carlo simulation puts the odds of a positive NPV at roughly **3%** on a purely merchant basis.
+Under base-case assumptions (**$340/kWh** installed cost, a **30% Section 48E ITC**, and revenue calibrated to 2025 ERCOT storage-fleet reporting (58% energy arbitrage / 42% ancillary services)), the project's 20-year NPV is **≈ –$41M** at an 8.5% discount rate, and a Monte Carlo simulation puts the odds of a positive NPV at roughly **3%** on a purely merchant basis.

-The project isn't unfinanceable — it's early.
-Layering (1) NREL's published capex-decline trajectory to ~2030, (2) a partial contracted-revenue structure, and (3) co-location with solar moves the economics from clearly sub-hurdle to roughly at the cost of capital.
+The project isn't unfinanceable, it's early.
+Layering NREL's published capex-decline trajectory to ~2030, a partial contracted-revenue structure, and co-location with solar moves the economics from clearly sub-hurdle to roughly at the cost of capital.
 Full reasoning is in the report.

 ## Run it yourself